jesse-ai/docs/docs/optimize/executing-the-optimize-mode.md

 jesse optimize '2018-01-01' '2020-01-01' 200 --csv
 ```

-Once the backtest is completed, Jesse will print the path to the CSV file.
+Once a certain amount of iterations is completed, Jesse will add results to the CSV file.

 ## JSON